Accuracy International Arctic Warfare: AXMC

 Further, the AXMC features a revised external chassis stock system with an octagonal shaped fore end which envelops the free floating barrel offering modular attachment points for user (re)movable MIL-STD 1913 Picatinny accessory rails on four sides.
 Several lengths of octagonal shaped fore end and Picatinny accessory rails are available as options.
 The folding rear of the stock can be fitted with an optional butt spike.
 The minimal possible length of pull was reduced compared to the AICS stocks to facilitate usage when wearing thick clothing or body armour.
 The stock has a left-right and height adjustable cheekpiece as standard or can be fitted with an optional quick adjustable cheekpiece.
 The cheekpiece contains a 4 mm hex wrench used for various adjustment, removal and (re)mounting procedures.
 The pistol grip can be fitted with backstraps of differing sizes that combined with the movable trigger shoe enables the trigger to be tailored to the individual shooter.

+AXSR

+In 2025 a further developed variant of the AXMC and the short-lived (European market) AX Mk III rifle series is marketed as the long action AXSR and can be chambered for: